Domlur inscriptions and hero stones: Transliteration of the text

-Domlur 1440CE Malarasa's Donation Inscription
+5. Malarasa's Donation inscription - left front courtyard wall - 1440CE

-It is a Kannada inscription recording the donation of major taxes collected by a Hejjunka tax (major taxlevied on valuable commodities, animals, food grains etc.) officer, one Mallarasa, from villages within Dombalur's boundaries for purpose of morning food offerings to Chokkanathaswamy Temple.
-It was written during the rule of the King Devaraya II of the Karnataka Empire praying for the stability in the King's rule.
-The inscription mentions the date of donation as "śakhavaruṣa 1362 raūdri saṃvatsarada bhādrapada ba 7 so" which was Saturday, 17-Sep-1440CE in the Julian calendar.
-The text states that any individual who violates the grant will be cursed with the same fate as someone who kills a Kapile, an orange-brown sacred cow on the banks of river Ganga.
-There is also a standard curse in form of a Sanskrit shloka stating that protecting other's donation gives double the merit of protecting one's own donation.
-Also, anyone dishonouring the donation will be born as a worm and live for sixty thousand years.
-The inscription was first published in Epigraphia carnatica.
-Presently, the inscription stands in the left front courtyard of the temple.
+This hero stone currently stands in the left front courtyard of the temple and is a Kannada inscription recording the donation of major taxes levied on valuable commodities, animals, food grains, etc. which were intended as morning food offerings to the temple.
+The taxes were collected by a Hejjunka tax officer named Mallarasa from villages within Dombalur's boundaries and the inscription was written during the rule of King Devaraya II of the Karnataka Empire, with the inscription also praying for stability in his rule.
+The inscription mentions the date of donation as "śakhavaruṣa 1362 raūdri saṃvatsarada bhādrapada ba 7 so" which was Saturday, 17 Sep 1440CE in the Julian calendar.
+The text states that any individual who violates the grant will be cursed with the same fate as someone who kills a Kapile, an orange-brown sacred cow from the banks of the river Ganga.
+There is also a standard curse in the form of a Sanskrit shloka stating that protecting another's donation gives double the merit of protecting one's own donation, and that anyone dishonouring the donation will be born as a worm and live for sixty thousand years.
+The inscription was first published in Epigraphia Carnatica.

-Physical Characteristics
+Physical characteristics

-The inscription is 170 cm tall, 54 cm wide.
-The Kannada characters are 3.7 cm tall, 3.4 cm wide & 0.35 cm deep (shallow depth).
+The inscription stone is 170 cm tall and 54 cm wide, with Kannada characters 3.7 cm tall, 3.4 cm wide, and a shallow 0.35 cm deep.